African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 African Peacock (Aulonocara Nyassae)

-From the name peacock, it is obvious that they are colorful, just like peacock’s tail.
-This breed alone has 22 different species, and all of them can be found in Lake Malawi.
+From the name peacock, it is obvious that they are colorful, just like a peacock’s tail.
+This breed alone has 22 different species, all of which can be found in Lake Malawi.

-Just like the peacock bird, only the male Peacock Cichlid has vivid appearance while the female is drab in appearance.
+Just like the peacock bird, only the male Peacock Cichlid has a vivid appearance, while the female is drab in appearance.

 Their maximum size can reach up to 4 to 6 inches, and they will add variety and vividness to your aquarium.
 However, some of their species can be aggressive.